osteele/p5-server/README.md

 * `p5 serve <directory>` to serve a different directory
 * `p5 serve sketch.html` or `p5 serve sketch.js` serve a specific file.
 * `p5 serve [directory] --open` runs the server and opens the URL in the browser.
+* `p5 build [directory]` creates a site that displays the sketches with a navigation sidebar.

-Any of these will display a URL that can be entered into a browser.
+`p5 serve` displays a URL that can be entered into a browser.
 (In some terminal programs, you can command-click on the URL instead of copying and pasting it.)

 ### Create a sketch